ialbert/bio/README.md

 - Scientists working with large numbers of similar genomes (bacterial/viral strains).
 - Scientists that need to closely investigate and understand particular details of a genomic region.

-The ideas and motivations fueling the creation of `bio` came to us while educating the many cohorts of students that used the handbook in the classrom.
+The ideas and motivations fueling the creation of `bio` have been developed while educating the many cohorts of students that used the handbook in the classroom.

-You see, in bioinformatics, many tasks that should be straightforward are, instead, needlessly complicated. `bio` is an opinionated take on how bioinformatics, particularly data presentation and access, should be simplified.
+You see, in bioinformatics, many tasks that should be straightforward are, instead, needlessly complicated. `bio` is an opinionated take on how bioinformatics, particularly data representation and access, should be simplified.

 [handbook]: https://www.biostarhandbook.com/